How and Why You Need To Insulate Your Attic

 Why You Should Insulate Your Attic

-Heat Retention – this is how your home stays warm and your energy bill stays low.
+Heat retention is how your home stays warm and your energy bill stays low.
 It’s not always about the power of your furnace as much as it is the ability of your attic insulation to hold in the heat that is generated.

 Whether you have radiant heat, forced air or are relying on some other method, insulation is key.

-Cold Barrier – Having a non-drafty barrier to cold air coming in is another piece of the puzzle.
-Make sure you’ve checked your windows and doors too!
+Having a non-drafty barrier to cold air coming in is another piece of the puzzle.
+Make sure you have checked your windows and doors too!

 The insulation you choose for your home should be creating a barrier on both sides – keeping heat in and cold out.